 4. Restore from iCloud Backup — At the “Set Up iPad” screen on your new iPad, choose “Restore from iCloud Backup” and tap “Next”.

 5. Retrieve data from new iPad — Login to your iCloud account and choose the most recent backup from the old iPad you just made.
 Tap on “Restore” to transfer the data from the old iPad backup to the new iPad.

 If you are tired of Apple ways of transferring and want a faster iPad to iPad transfer via your own PC, then Syncios iPad Transfer can be a good alternative.
 Unlike iTunes, Syncios iPad Transfer is a lite software that specially designed for iPad data transfer.
 You can have your app, music, photos, movie, ebook, iTunesU, voice memo, contacts and other iPad data perfectly transferred without Wifi.
 It fully supports all iOS and all iPad models then you don't need to upgrade your old iPad iOS.
 The only drawback is that the Mac version is currently unavailable.
 You need to run it on Windows PC.

 1. Install Syncios iPad Transfer — Download and install Syncios iPad Transfer on your computer.

-2. Connect old iPad to PC — Plug your old iPad into your PC with USB cable, then open Syncios iPad Transfer.
+2. Connect old iPad to PC — Plug your old iPad into your PC with USB cable, then start up Syncios iPad Transfer.

 3. Transfer old iPad Files to PC — Choose either file type like Media, Photos, Apps or else under iPad.
 Press "Shift" and select all files listed on the panel, then click "Export" and choose backup location in your PC.
 Click "OK" to backup files from old iPad to your own PC.
 Wait till the needed backup completed then disconnect old iPad.